abbyaguilar/DecideToLive/README.md

 This project combines software development, user experience design, research-informed content organization, and personalized feedback generation.

+## Motivation

+DecideToLive was created to help users better understand lifestyle factors, long-term planning, and personal decision-making through a more transparent and user-friendly digital experience.

+While exploring the intersection of longevity, wellness, and financial preparedness, I wanted to create tools that simplify complex topics and present information in a way that is easier for users to understand.

+The goal of this project is to make educational resources more accessible while maintaining transparency around limitations, assumptions, and the difference between education and professional advice.

 ## Links

 - Live Website: https://decidetolive.co